McLutzifer/100-days-of-code/log.md

 **Today's Progress**: Free Code Camp | Basic Javascript from 70/111 to 88/111

 **Thoughts:** Decided to finish ALL my open courses.
 Worked on JavaScript Algorithms and Data Structures Certification today.
+Still searching for a "real" project for this challenge.

 **Link to work:** [Free Code Camp](https://www.freecodecamp.org/learn)